-Along with the theoretical Aesthetics research, empirical knowledge has also moved notably on a fast trajectory in the last ten years.
+As we noted in Amirmostofian and Mozayeni, et al., along with the theoretical Aesthetics research, empirical knowledge has also moved notably on a fast trajectory in the last ten years.
 Recent methodology has expanded research to development of the Neuroaesthetics field by focusing on the viewers' experience with beauty and appreciation of arts at the levels of brain function.
 In this line of research, it is widely accepted that visual aesthetics, namely the capacity of assigning different degrees of beauty to certain forms, colors, or movements, is an innate human trait.
 The empirical research also indicates that when viewers of paintings perceive them beautiful, their brain is stimulated.
 Among them are: Cela-Conde (2004), Kemp and Cupchick (2007), Silvia (2007), a Joint study by Johns Hopkins Brain and Mind Center and the Walter Museum (2010), for which we have found no journal publication record, Lacey and associates (2011), Tsuklura and Gabeza (2011), Ishuzi and Zeki (2011), Vessel [2013], and Vartanian and Skov [2014].